 The motion is approximately biperiodic, with independent radial and azimuthal frequencies $\Omega_A=(\Omega_r,\Omega_\phi)$ that slowly evolve due to dissipation.
 The fast variables $\varphi_A=(\varphi_r,\varphi_\phi)$ describe the phases of this biperiodic motion; if dissipation were artificially ignored, the phase $\varphi_A$ would evolve by exactly $2\pi$ on each radial or azimuthal period $2\pi/\Omega_A ={\cal O}(m_1)$.
-The slow variables $\pi_A$ evolve due to dissipation on the long time scale of order $m_1/\varepsilon$ (and the frequencies hence evolve along with them).
-As we discuss in the body of this paper, there is considerable freedom in the choice of variables $\pi_A$, but they are typically chosen to be quasi-Keplerian parameters: a relativistic semi-latus rectum and eccentricity, $\pi_A = (p, e)$, which provide the simplest parameterization of the original coordinates, $x^A_p(\varphi_B,\pi_B,\varepsilon)$ and $p_A(\varphi_B,\pi_B,\varepsilon)$.
-Explicit expressions for $\Omega^{(0)}_A(p,e)$ are given in Eqs.~\eqref{eqn:periods}--\eqref{eqn:OmegasofPE} below.
+The slow variables $\pi_A$ evolve due to dissipation on the long timescale of order $m_1/\varepsilon$ (and the frequencies hence evolve along with them).
+As we discuss in the body of this paper, there is considerable freedom in the choice of variables $\pi_A$, but they are typically chosen to be quasi-Keplerian parameters: a relativistic semilatus rectum and eccentricity, $\pi_A = (p, e)$, which provide the simplest parametrization of the original coordinates, $x^A_p(\varphi_B,\pi_B,\varepsilon)$ and $p_A(\varphi_B,\pi_B,\varepsilon)$.
+Explicit expressions for $\Omega^{(0)}_A(p,e)$ are given in Eqs.~\eqref{eqn:periods} and \eqref{eqn:OmegasofPE} below.

 The transformation $(x^A_p,p_A)\mapsto (\varphi_A,\pi_A)$ is given in Refs.~\cite{Pound:2021qin,Mathews:2025nyb}, along with expressions for $\Omega^{(1)}_A$ and $F^{(n)}_A$ in terms of the forces $f^\alpha_{(n)}$.
 In practice, such transformations are typically found starting from coordinates $(\varphi^{(0)}_A,\pi^{(0)}_A)$ adapted to the zeroth-order, background-geodesic case, satisfying